brugr9/brugr9.github.io/index.md

 I have the following knowledge:

-* Proficient in working with UE Blueprints
+* Proficient in working with the UE Blueprint Visual Scripting system
-* Expert know-how in providing with UE Content-Plugins and writing C++-Plugins&mdash;also by the use of 3rd party libraries
+* Expert in providing with UE Content-Plugins and writing C++-Plugins&mdash;also by the use of 3rd party libraries
-* Experience in Virtual Reality, Real-time Rendering, Motion Capture, Eye Tracking, Messaging and Integration in UE
+* Experience in Virtual Reality, Real-time Rendering, Motion Capture, Eye Tracking, Messaging and Integration
 * Solid understanding of general workflows and artistic works in UE
 * Excellent organization skills with adherence to file structures and naming conventions